lee-informatics/immunization-server/README.md

 # Immunization Server

-A Node.js/Express backend API server for the Immunization Dashboard.
+The backend API server for the Immunization Dashboard proof of concept application, written with Node.js/Express.
 This server provides RESTful endpoints for managing immunization data, patient information, allergies, and bulk export operations.

 ## Installation